top of page

 Level 1: Basic Services

-Mainstream inclusive programs are the most common option for neurodivergent students entering college and are available at all colleges as it is required by law.
+Mainstream inclusive programs are the most common option for neurodivergent students entering college and are available at all colleges, as it is required by law.
 These programs aim to create an inclusive learning environment within the existing college framework and can be thought of as accommodations rather than specialized services.
-Access to accommodations, such as extended testing time, note-taking assistance, or access to assistive technology, is offered through the schools disability office.
+Access to accommodations, such as extended testing time, note-taking assistance, or access to assistive technology, is offered through the school's disability office.

 Considerations: